swcarpentry/curriculum-advisors/minutes/july-2018-swc-cac-minutes.md

-### June 2018 Meeting of the Social Sciences Curriculum Advisors
+### July 2018 Meeting of the Software Carpentry Curriculum Advisory Committee

 There was one meeting held:
 - Monday, July 9, 2018 at 22:00:00